hellogracecho/css-media-types/README.md

 2. within HTML

-    For example, in HTML 4 ([[HTML4]](https://www.w3.org/TR/CSS21/refs.html#ref-HTML4)), the "media" attribute on the LINK element specifies the target media of an external style sheet:
+    For example, in [HTML 4](https://www.w3.org/TR/CSS21/refs.html#ref-HTML4), the "media" attribute on the LINK element specifies the target media of an external style sheet:

     ```html
     <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01//EN">